avtar/gpii-automation/README.md

 * Usage: Leave this node for tied jobs only
 * Launch method: Launce slave agents via Java Web Start

+### Configure security

+Enable security and configure:

+* An admin user
+* Anonymous users get a read only view

 ### Environment variables

 Set the following environment variables: